synfron/ReshaperForBurp/docs/Rules.md

 Use Message Value - Match on a Message Value (HTTP event entity).
 Otherwise, use the specified text.

-Message Value - The HTTP event entity to check.
+Source Message Value - The HTTP event entity to check.
 Only available if `Use Message Value` is selected.

-Identifier - The property of the HTTP entity to check.
+Source Identifier - The property of the HTTP entity to check.
 Only available for certain Message Values (e.g. request header).
 Supports variable tags.

 Source Text - The text to use as the value to check.
 Only available if `Use Message Value` is not selected.
 Supports variable tags.

-Message Value Type - Declare that the value is Text, JSON (node), or HTML (element).
+Source Value Type - Declare that the value is Text, JSON (node), or HTML (element).
 If JSON or HTML, use JSON path or a CSS selector to get the inner value.

-Message Value Path - Specify a JSON path for JSON or a CSS selector for HTML to get a value from within the original value and then use this value instead.
-Only available if `Message Value Type` is JSON or HTML.
+Source Value Path - Specify a JSON path for JSON or a CSS selector for HTML to get a value from within the original value and then use this value instead.
+Only available if `Source Value Type` is JSON or HTML.
 Supports variable tags.

+Match Type - Match the text using Equals, Contains, Begins With, Ends With, or Regex.

 Match Text - The text to match the value against.
 Supports variable tags.

-Match Type - Match the text using Equals, Contains, Begins With, Ends With, or Regex.

 ### Proxy Name